Joanna Tope: Life and career

 At the very beginning of her career she was an ASM and played small parts at Pitlochry.
-She married a Glaswegian and lives in Scotland.
+She married a Glaswegian and lived in Scotland.

-She has appeared at the Citizens Theatre as Jocasta in "Oedipus The King" and as Helen in "A Taste of Honey" and as Mrs. Eynsford Hill in "Pygmalion".
-In 1997, she appeared at the Edinburgh Festival as Dorimene in a Scottish Opera/Nottingham Playhouse production of Strauss' "Ariadne Auf Naxos" and has made numerous concert and cabaret appearances.
-She was assistant director on "The Rising Generation" at Theatre Royal, Lincoln.
+She appeared at the Citizens Theatre as Jocasta in Oedipus The King and as Helen in A Taste of Honey and as Mrs. Eynsford Hill in Pygmalion.
+In 1997, she appeared at the Edinburgh Festival as Dorimene in a Scottish Opera/Nottingham Playhouse production of Strauss' Ariadne Auf Naxos and has made numerous concert and cabaret appearances.
+She was assistant director on The Rising Generation at Theatre Royal, Lincoln.

-She has three children, Tom, John and Maggie.
+She died on 19 December 2024, at the age of 80.
+Tope had three children: John and Maggie and Tom, who is a BBC Radio 3 presenter.